Subscribe to our newsletter for news and updates on events:

 Q: What safety measures should I expect?

-A: In addition to social distancing, we will require masks for all attendees age 7 and over.
-We will provide masks if you need one.
+A: In addition to social distancing, we will require masks for all attendees age 7 and over in our common areas and during our 9:30 AM gathering.
 There will be hand sanitizer stations throughout the building.
 We will not be serving coffee until further notice.
 Exterior and interior doors will remain open (if weather permits) to allow for air circulation and to minimize contact with shared hard surfaces.
 When the gathering concludes, we will ask people to move outdoors immediately.
 As you greet each other and socialize, please respect social distancing and wear a mask.

 Q: Will we be temperature checking?